1 million people affected worldwide 1

 Treating suicidal thoughts and behaviours depends on a persons specific situation and what underlying problems may be causing the suicidal thoughts or behaviour.
 Psychotherapy is often used to explore why people are feeling suicidal and how to cope with their thoughts.

-Ketamine is showing great potential to help people with suicidal thoughts.
+Ketamine is showing great potential to help people with suicidal thoughts, a treatment with esketamine (Spravato) is approved for acute suicidal ideation.
 Additionally, ayahuasca is being explored to reduce suicidality.

 The term suicidality is broad term used to refer to a persons want to take their own life.
 The term encompasses suicidal ideations, suicide plans and suicide attempts.
 At present, there is no universally accepted definitions for these terms which leads to ongoing challenges for clinicians, researchers, and educators.
 Sometimes referred to as suicidal thoughts or ideas, suicidal ideation makes reference to a range of contemplations, wishes, and preoccupations with death and suicide (Harmer et al., 2021).
 While there is a link between suicidal thoughts and mental disorders, such as depression and alcohol use disorder, these types of thoughts and wishes effect a significant portion of the global population regardless of the presence of an underlying mental health disorder.
 The World Health Organization estimates that there are over 700,000 thousands deaths across the globe annually as a result of suicide, although there are many more people who attempt suicide each year (World Health Organization, 2021).
 Additionally, the same WHO report found that suicide is the fourth leading cause of death in people aged 15-19 years old.
 There are many reasons a person may be having suicidal thoughts.
 As well as being linked to depression and alcohol use disorder, suicidal thoughts are common in anxiety, personality, and trauma-related disorders (Brådvik, 2018).
 Other risk factors include; a previous suicide attempt, financial problems, employment issues, family history of suicide and relationship problems, amongst others (Centers for Disease Control, n.d).